 Bring Your Bag Shorewood Partnership

+In 2018, Shorewood Public Library became a host location for a rack of reusable bags made by the Bring Your Bag volunteers.
 Shorewood's Bring Your Bag group is committed to reducing the use of plastic bags in our community.
-Shorewood Public Library is a host location for a rack of reusable bags made by the Bring Your Bag volunteers.
 The bag rack was specially built for the library by the Milwaukee Craft Guild, a group of local craftspeople.